TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-software.md

 LUMI offers a wide range of programs in different fields:

-- Machine learning on top of PyTorch and Tensorflow
+- Machine learning on top of PyTorch and TensorFlow
 - Image classification - ResNet
 - Object recognition and XFMR translation - SSD, XFMR
-- Scientific software suites - Gromacs (molecular dynamics), CP2K (quantum chemistry) and ICON (climate science)
+- Scientific software suites - Gromacs (molecular dynamics), CP2K (quantum chemistry), and ICON (climate science)
 - Weather prediction application - GridTools allowing measures stencil-based
 - etcetera

 More information about installed software and how to install software yourself can be found in the [LUMI documentation](https://docs.lumi-supercomputer.eu/software/).

-The list of available programs can be found in [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/).
-There can be also found license information - whether the program is free to use, requires pre-registration, or the user must provide own license.
+The list of available programs can be found in the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/).
+There you can also find license information - whether the program is free to use, requires pre-registration, or the user must provide their own license.

 ## First time use

-To be able to use a program user has first to install it.
-Installation can be done by **spack** or by **EasyBuild**.
-The list of available programs in **EasyBuild** can be found in [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/) as well as installation instructions.
-List of programs which can be installed by **spack** can be looked by `spack list` command.
-The same program can be installed by both **spack** and **EasyBuild**.
+To be able to use a program, the user first has to install it.
+Installation can be done by **SPACK** or by **EasyBuild**.
+The list of available programs in **EasyBuild** can be found in the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/) as well as installation instructions.
+The list of programs that can be installed by **SPACK** can be viewed by the `spack list` command.
+The same program can be installed by both **SPACK** and **EasyBuild**.

-There are two possible places where programs can be installed - user's `$HOME` or project directory.
-The latest is recommended, since other users of the project will be able to use installed programs as well.
-Moreover, `$HOME` size is limited by 20GB.
+There are two possible places where programs can be installed - the user's `$HOME` or project directory.
+The latter is recommended since other users of the project will be able to use installed programs as well.
+Moreover, `$HOME` size is limited to 20GB.
 More about [data storage at LUMI](https://docs.lumi-supercomputer.eu/storage/#where-to-store-data) and [storage billing](https://docs.lumi-supercomputer.eu/runjobs/lumi_env/billing/#storage-billing).

-Project `XXX` number can be found in [ETAIS](https://etais.ee) as `Effective ID`.
+The project `XXX` number can be found in [ETAIS](https://etais.ee) as `Effective ID`.

 ![Project Number](/access/attachments/projectN.png)

-It is a good practice to add the place where programs will be installed into your `.profile` or `.bashrc` file.
-To do this, give a command:
+It is good practice to add the place where programs will be installed into your `.profile` or `.bashrc` file.
+To do this, give the command:

 ```sh
 echo "export EBU_USER_PREFIX=/project/project_XXX" >> .bashrc